LeBaronDeCharlus/Wrike-CLI-Client/Readme.md

 Usage: wrs [COMMAND]

 Commands:
-  tasks  Actions on tasks, default list your tasks help   Print this message or the help of the given subcommand(s)
+  tasks     Actions on tasks, default list your tasks contacts  Actions on contacts, default list your contacts help      Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help